 Glass Exterior Entry Doors

-If these factors concern you, choose a wood, fiberglass or steel door that has the option to install glass sidelights or transoms.
-You could also pair a glass exterior door on the front of your home with one of these three other options for the best of the both worlds.
+If these factors concern you, choose a wood, fiberglass, or steel door that has the option to install glass sidelights or transoms.
+You could also pair a glass exterior door on the front of your home with one of these three other options for the best of both worlds.